-Autism Spectrum Disorders affect one in 68 children.
+Autism Spectrum Disorders affect 1 in 59 children.
 And when your child is that one, you embark on a quest to do whatever it takes to reverse autism’s effects.
 At Hope Network’s Center for Autism, your child goes from being a number to becoming our utmost concern.
 And we’ll stop at nothing to help the healing begin.

 Center for Autism clinically utilizes outcome measures that have been validated in research.